nestoru/googlecode-migrated/trunk/coctutorial/README.txt

 This is my attempt to use third one as I am looking for Connection over Configuration.
 However as I have posted ( http://forum.springframework.org/showthread.php?t=60718 ) there is IMO a pitfall with the current implementation of ControllerClassNameHandlerMapping.
 Basically even though the routing can be configured to be done following conventions, controllers must be still annotated.

-If you already went through the previously mentioned tutorials you are ready to understand the attached source code.
+If you already went through the previously mentioned tutorials you are ready to understand the code you can find at http://nestorurquiza.googlecode.com/svn/trunk/coctutorial/.

 Assumming you have been using some other framework or basic Servlet + JSP you will love to be able to introduce Spring MVC without affecting your current application.
 In order to do so we use the below in web.xml:
 {{{